Weigurde/HordesAntiAFK/README.md

 # THIS REQUIRES D3BOT!

 D3bot is needed in order for this script to work.
 Do NOT use AzBot, it's outdated.
-You can download D3bot right [here](https://github.com/Dadido3/D3bot).
+D3bot can be downloaded [here](https://github.com/Dadido3/D3bot).

 ## Installation